Azure/Azure-Sentinel/Solutions/TheHive/Playbooks/TheHive-CreateAlert/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an alert.
+1. In Microsoft Sentinel, analytical rules should be configured to trigger an alert.
 An alert should contain *source* and *sourceRef* custom entities.
 [Docomentation about custom entities values](https://docs.thehive-project.org/thehive/legacy/thehive3/api/alert/)
 2. Configure the automation rules to trigger the playbook.